gauravkeshre/ImageDiffToolMacOS/README.md

 1. **Launch the Application**: Run the app from Xcode or after building
 2. **Load Images**:
-   - Drag an image file into the "Left" panel
+   - **Single Image**: Drag an image file into the "Left" or "Right" panel
-   - Drag another image file into the "Right" panel
+   - **Two Images**: Drag 2 images simultaneously to auto-populate both panels
 3. **Choose Comparison Mode**:
    - **Side by Side**: Default mode for manual comparison
-   - **Overlay**: Blend images with adjustable opacity slider
+   - **Overlay**: Blend images with adjustable opacity
+     - Use the opacity slider for manual control
+     - Click the ▶️ play button to start automatic opacity animation loop
+     - Click the ⏸️ pause button to stop animation at current opacity
    - **Difference**: Generate pixel-level difference visualization
 4. **Compare**: Click the "Compare" button to process the images
 5. **Export**: Use "Export Difference" to save the difference image